PhysioLabXR/PhysioLabXRDocs/source/BalanceBallMotorImageryTutorial.rst

 =======
 Experiment Setup
 =======
 In this experiment, all the required scripts are included in your local directory: physiolabxr/scripting/Examples/PhysioLabXR_BalanceBall_Demo.
+Or, you can download the scripts from this repository: .

 Get the OpenBCI Cyton-8-Channel board and connect it to the computer.
 For this step, please refer to: `OpenBCI Cyton Getting Started Guide <https://docs.openbci.com/GettingStarted/Boards/CytonGS/>`_.
 It is very important to complete the `FTDI Driver Installation <https://docs.openbci.com/Troubleshooting/FTDI_Fix_Windows/>`_ before starting the experiment.
 The Latency timer should be set to 1 ms (the default value is 16 ms) to reduce the latency.